 Entities should consider the benefits of developing performance measures for key elements of the financial statements development process and reporting on actual performance once the statements have been finalised and the annual report tabled.

 Aspects of performance that better practice entities commonly measure include:

 - the extent and nature of changes between the first draft and the signed financial statements

 - the efficiency and timeliness of activities.

-Any performance indicators established should be readily measurable and recorded.
+Any additional performance indicators established should be readily measurable and recorded.

 9.7.2 Examples of useful performance indicators